LuisCorralR/InverseAcoustics/HARDWARE/README.md

 xflash ~/HARDWARE/USB_MIC_ARRAY_16_SI5351.xe --boot-partition-size 0x80000
 ```

+## Jetson Nano preparation

-For the Jetson nano installation:
+For the Jetson Nano installation:

 1. Follow the steps on the [Get Started With Jetson Nano Developer Kit](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit) to write the SD card and boot the first time.
 Make sure the device has a IP adress in the same range as your computer (a simple home router will work).
 2. Copy the recorder file to the jetson nano home `~/` folder: